 Reciprocal reading can be used throughout the school.
 The Fischer Family Trust states that it’s best for children who:

-- have limited understanding due to a deficit in vocabulary; and
+- have impaired understanding through limited understanding of vocabulary;

 If you want to use reciprocal reading as an intervention strategy, select children who have acquired decoding skills, but have poor understanding of text.
 Children who speak English as a second language also benefit, especially if they have a limited vocabulary and understanding of figurative language.